 and the labyrinth experience

-Labyrinths are an ancient archetype dating back 4,000 years or more, and are used symbolically, as a walking meditation, choreographed dance, or site of rituals and ceremony, among other things.
+Labyrinths are an ancient archetype dating back 4,000 years or more.
+They are used symbolically, as a walking meditation, choreographed dance, or site of rituals and ceremony, among other things.
 Labyrinths are tools for personal, psychological, and spiritual transformation.
-Labyrinths evoke metaphor, sacred geometry, spiritual pilgrimage, religious practice, mindfulness, environmental art, and community building.
+They evoke metaphor, sacred geometry, spiritual pilgrimage, religious practice, mindfulness, environmental art, and community building.

 The "Labyrinth Effect"

 It appears that walking or otherwise interacting with the labyrinth might enable a set of physical responses (increased calm, quiet, and relaxation; decreased agitation, anxiety, and stress) that allows for the emergence of a set of "state of mind" responses (increased levels of centeredness, clarity, openness, peace, and reflection).
 In turn, these "state of mind" responses might increase one's receptivity to flashes of intuition, hunches, nudges from one's "inner voice," and other types of insight regarding one's problems, issues or concerns.

 Rhodes, John W. “Commonly Reported Effects of Labyrinth Walking.”
 Labyrinth Pathways, 2nd Edition, July 2008, pp. 31–37.

 Labyrinth Pathways is one of two annual journals available to members of The Labyrinth Society.